Harshavardhan04/finNews-impact-on-retail-sentiment/README.md

 ### File

 - **exp3.ipynb**
-  This notebook implements an extensive machine learning pipeline on a financial dataset that combines:
+  This notebook implements an extensive machine learning pipeline on a financial dataset that combines as input:
   - Sentiment measures from both news and Reddit WallStreetBets comments.
-  - Options trading spike data.
   - Derived momentum indicators.

   It employs a variety of modeling techniques including: